 The CNSOPB approach to planning and conducting SEAs is inherently open and consultative, incorporating various mechanisms to allow relevant organizations and individuals to receive and review information, as well as to provide information and perspectives relevant to the SEA and its scope.
 These comment periods are opportunities to identify questions, concerns, and issues that require consideration in the SEA and may be relevant to associated licensing decisions by the CNSOPB.
 There was a 30-day public comment period on the Scoping Document in late January through February 2021.
-This draft version of the SEA report is available for Indigenous, stakeholder and public comment during the review period of November 16 to December 17, 2021.
-The CNSOPB understands that engagement activities often identify issues and ideas from stakeholder and

-Indigenous groups and the public that can enhance understanding.
-To this end, the CNSOPB will track the comments received and incorporate them into the revised final SEA Report, as appropriate.
-A summary of the comments will be included in an Appendix to the final SEA.
+The draft version of the SEA report was available for Indigenous, stakeholder and public comment during the review period of November 16 to December 17, 2021.
+The CNSOPB understands that engagement activities often identify issues and ideas from stakeholder and Indigenous groups and the public that can enhance understanding.
+To this end, the CNSOPB tracked the comments received and incorporated them into the revised final SEA Report, as appropriate.
+A summary of the comments is included in Appendix B in this final SEA Report.